sidebase/nuxt-auth/README.md

 #### `nuxt.config.ts`

 Use the `auth`-key inside your `nuxt.config.ts` to configure the module itself.
-Right now this is limited to the following options:
+Below is a full configuration with the default-values set:
 ```ts
 export default defineNuxtConfig({
   modules: ['@sidebase/nuxt-auth'],